AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 # Dungeons and Data

-This blog post is a first in a series in which I apply machine learning to the world of Dungeons and Dragons.
 In this blog post, I apply reinforcement learning algorithms to a simple [Dungeons and Dragons combat](https://www.youtube.com/watch?v=7tnrATiclg4) scenario.
 The code associated with this blog post can be seen [in this github repo](https://github.com/AndrewLim1990/dungeonsNdata).

 ## Combat Scenario Description